Eduardobricenio/gitcheatsheet/gitcheatsheet.md

 //It allows you to switch between the different branches of which a project is composed. git clone
 //Creates a local clone repository of the remote repository.

+chapter 3

+Branch management is a fundamental part of any version control system, allowing us to follow different paths simultaneously to achieve the ultimate goal.
+In this way we can add new features to our project, whether it's a book, an image or an application... and see the result.
+Once we have seen how each of these branches have looked in our project, we will merge each branch with the main branch.

+Create a new branch
+So, to create a branch of our project, we just have to execute the following command: git branch new_rama
+Changing branches
+To switch from that main branch to the nueva_rama branch, we will execute the command: git checkout new_rama
+And if we want to go back to our main branch, again, we will execute the order: git checkout master